nluttenberger/notebooks/notebooks/CC doc.md

-# The *fruschtique*&copy; API
+# The *fruschtique*&copy; Culinary Collections API

 ## General Information
-The *fruschtique*&copy; API supports the programmer to create ingredient graphs from culinary collections of cueML&copy;-encoded recipes.
+The *fruschtique*&copy; Culinary Collections API (*fruschtique*&copy; CC API for short) supports the programmer to create ingredient graphs from culinary collections of cueML&copy;-encoded recipes.
 It has functions for
 - scraping recipes (selected by a searchstring) from the chefkoch.de website and converting them to cueML format
 - extracting several structural information from a culinary collection
 - creating an ingredient graph from a colinary collection